Six Little Preludes (Bach): Little Prelude in D major, BWV 936

 This Prelude has features associated with a trio sonata: it contains two upper lines and a roving bass part underpinning them.
 The work opens with a lively theme.
 It is played through twice, then varied on its third appearance, showing much development.

 Little Prelude in E major, BWV 937

 Unlike Prelude in E minor, this piece is interpreting a more lively scenario indicating that it is major, though Bach's frequently used mordents are not as common in this prelude.

 Little Prelude in E minor, BWV 938

 This E minor prelude contains features similar to the composer's inventions.
 Bach follows a pattern used in many of the pieces in the set, in presenting the main thematic material twice in more or less the same form, then developing it.
 This piece is approximately one-and-a-half minutes long.

+In popular culture

+In the puzzle game Portal 2 by Valve, a transposed version of Little Prelude in C minor, titled "Machiavellian Bach", is featured in the game's soundtrack during a segment towards the latter half of the game's story.